-The technical paramount is to climb with perfect economy.
-Make those two words, perfect economy, your mantra every time you touch the rock.
-Perfect economy means discovering the way to do each move—an entire route, for that matter—with minimal energy expenditure.
-If you have a cat, you can observe highly economic movement firsthand.
-Most of the time a cat moves in a slow, smooth, deliberate way; sometimes, however, a situation demands a powerful, dynamic leap to maintain perfect economy.
-Catlike movement should be your technical model for efficient climbing: smooth, quiet, leg-driven movements, but with an unhesitating shift to an arm-pulling, dynamic movement when it is required to most efficiently execute a difficult move.
+Perfect economy is the ultimate secret to success in climbing.
+That means figuring out the best way to execute each move—or an entire route, for that matter—with minimal energy expenditure.
+To understand that concept, think about a cat.
+Most of the time, cats moves in a slow, smooth, deliberate ways.
+Occasionally a situation demands a powerful, dynamic leap to maintain perfect economy.
+Make catlike the technical model for efficient climbing: smooth, quiet, leg-driven movements more often than not, but the ability to shift toward dynamic movement when required to most efficiently execute a difficult move.

-While in reality “perfect economy” will never be achieved, but it’s in striving for perfection that you achieve excellence.
-Here are five attributes of highly economic movement to work on every time you touch stone.
+While absolutely “perfect” economy will never be achieved in reality, it’s in striving for perfection that excellence comes about.
+Here are five attributes of highly economic movement to consider every time you pull onto the rock.

-Quiet foot movements are one of the hallmarks of a climber with great technique.
+Quiet foot movements are one of the hallmarks of a climber with great technique and climbing efficiency.
 Conversely, feet that regularly pop off footholds or skid on the wall surface are typical of an individual possessing lackluster footwork and poor economy.
-For many climbers, noisy footwork is just the way they climb—it’s a habit that developed over a long period of time, as well as a flaw in their technique that will prevent them from ever reaching their true potential.
-Your goal, of course, is to learn to climb with good foot technique even in the toughest times.
+For many climbers, noisy footwork is a bad habit developed over a long period of time.
+But that habit will prevent them from ever reaching their true potential because their technique suffers as the challenge increases.
+Learn to climb with good foot technique even in the toughest times so that you can maintain peak strength and coordination.
 This means concentrating on each foot placement, keeping your foot steady and firm to the hold, and standing up on the foot with confidence as you proceed smoothly to the next hand- or foothold.

 Rhythm and Momentum